 Things to Remember as Caregivers of Dementia Patients

 Caregivers of dementia patients can often feel alone and isolated.
 It is important to remember that you are not alone, and there are millions of caregivers just like you doing important work each day.
 It may be helpful to join an in-person or online community to connect with caregivers who can relate to you.
-Having support is important of people no matter their age.
+Having support is important for people, no matter their age.

-Learn More About Respite Care with Buckner Retirement Services
+Learn More About Respite Care from Buckner Retirement

 Every caregiver needs a break or time away at some point.
 It cannot be easy to find trusted respite care for these breaks.
 Buckner Retirement Services provides the highest quality respite care throughout the state of Texas.